hash99/ioBroker.pioneer/README.md

 2. npm install https://github.com/hash99/ioBroker.pioneer.git

-3. Fill in the instance Config the correct IP-address
+3. Fill in the instance Config the correct IP-address and Port

 ## Requirements